All Episodes

 Say it.

-But if you don't say it, we're gonna protect you by my not announcing.
+But if you don't say it, we're going to protect you by my not announcing because everybody knows the media is waiting for my decision.

-In Hawaii, Honolulu police officers have asked, in fact, they have urged lawmakers to keep an exemption in state law to keep it that allows undercover officers to have sex with prostitutes during an investigation.
+In Hawaii, Honolulu police officers have asked, in fact, they have urged lawmakers to keep an exemption in state law, to keep it that allows undercover officers to have sex with prostitutes during an investigation.

 It's touched off a heated debate over the provision.